All Episodes

 It's about solutions.

-And that's a loser for her, too, absolutely, because she got no solutions that she can uh whether why ever try every solution she tried for blew up in her face and all the rest of ours as uh as well.
+Because she's got no solutions that she can, with a why every solution she tried for blew up in her face and all the rest of ours as well.

 So I keep probing.

-What what you really think a man with a Harvard MBA and Yale degree is stupid?
+really think a man with a Harvard MBA and Yale degree is stupid?

-And they'll eventually he just can't talk.
+And they'll eventually, he just can't talk!

 He embarrasses me.

-I'm embarrassed by my country.
+I'm embarrassed by my cousin.

 He can't talk.